software-mansion-labs/webgpu-workshop/src/lessons/2_Paint/README.md

 })();
 ```

-6.5 Workletize `paintAt` and `draw` methods to allow them to be called from UI thread.
+6.5 Workletize `paintAt` and `draw` methods to allow them to be called from the UI thread.
 📁 `paint.ts`
 ```diff
 function draw() {